AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/sponsor-task-list/2015-01-01-sponsor-task-payroll.md

 ### Meet payroll requirements

-Verified (done)
-What this is:
-Bobbi needs to show that she has been paying Australian workers for the past 12 months link-- Show me how
+You will need to show the amount that you have been paying your employees 12 months immediately before you lodge your application as a Standard Business Sponsor. <br />[Show me how](#)